 Titanite slabs are probably the rarest upgrade material in the game because there are only a few you can find in the game world.
-A Titanite slab allows a player to upgrade a standard weapon to +15, a lightning weapon to +5, and a standard armor to +10.
+A Titanite slab allows a player to upgrade a standard weapon to its highest levels.

 If you want to put in the time and effort to farm or find any Titanite slab, it will pay off in the end with the extra defense or damage to your gear, depending on what you use it for.
-The more of these you get in your first playthrough, the easier time you will have in NG+.
+Better upgraded gear = easier NG+.

-The best way to have fun in Dark Souls Remastered is to join someone’s world and help them if they need it.
-All you have to do is get a white sign soapstone and use it in an open area where another player can easily see it in their world.
+The best way to have fun in Dark Souls Remastered is to join someone’s world and help them overcome the odds.
+All you have to do is get a White Sign Soapstone and use it in an open area where another player can easily see it in their world.

-Divine weapons are most useful when treading through the catacombs because it kills skeletons, even if the wardens are still alive.
+Divine weapons are most useful when treading through the catacombs because they kill skeletons, even if the wardens are still alive.
 Skeletons are probably the most annoying enemy in the game because once you kill them, they revive themselves using the help of the wardens.

-You can find a divine weapon from killing enemies, or you can make one by finding a divine ember and giving it to Andre the Blacksmith in the Undead Parish.
-Even if you only use the divine weapon in the catacombs, it will make your life so much easier when fighting those skeletons.
+You can find a divine weapon by killing enemies, or you can make one by finding a Divine Ember and giving it to Andre the Blacksmith in the Undead Parish.
+Having one of the divine weapons in your inventory will be a godsend especially when preparing for NG+.

-Kindling a bonfire is very useful, but it can be very costly for your humanity.
-When you kindle a bonfire, you use up one humanity to add on five Estus flasks whenever you spawn at that specific bonfire.
+Kindling a bonfire is very useful as it uses up one Humanity which then will add five Estus flasks whenever you spawn at that specific bonfire.

-You can kindle a bonfire a total of 3 times in return, giving you 20 estus flasks when you rest at that specific bonfire.
-Your character has to have his/her humanity actually to kindle a bonfire, so you use a total of 4 humanity for kindling a bonfire to the max.
+You can kindle a bonfire a total of 3 times, which gives you 20 estus flasks when you rest at that specific bonfire.
+Your character has to have his/her humanity to kindle a bonfire.
+A total of 4 Humanity is needed to kindle a bonfire to the max.

-Be warned that the bonfire you are kindling is the only one you kindle at that specific time.
-So you use 3 for each bonfire in the game if you are human.
-If you kindle a bonfire, it goes over into your next NG playthrough.
+Be warned that the bonfire you are kindling is the only one you kindle at that time, not all of them.
+If you kindle a bonfire, it goes over into your next NG+ playthrough.